clublinkdev/clublink/readme.md

 ### Credit
 - TheMysterys for the original concept (https://github.com/TheMysterys/Mineclub-Link)
-- unknownsy and vivi for doing Josh's job for him
+- unknownsy and vivi for helping with Title Management

 ### Setup Instructions (written for MacOS but should be universal)